IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

     - Autocomplete
 ---

-As a long-time Vim user who developers directly on z/OS UNIX (yes, call me old school!), one feature that I've always wanted is the support for **Language Server Protocols**.
+As a long-time Vim user who develops directly on z/OS UNIX (call me old school!), one feature that I've always wanted is the support for **Language Server Protocols**.

 Language Server Protocol (LSP) is a protocol that standardizes the communication between editors and language servers.